jagerber48/sciform/docs/source/usage.rst

 The `python documentation <https://docs.python.org/3/tutorial/floatingpoint.html#tut-fp-issues>`_ goes into some detail about possible issues one might encounter when working with :class:`float` instances.
-Here I would like to highlight two specific issues.
+Here we would like to highlight two specific issues.

 #. **Rounding**.
    `Python's round() function <https://docs.python.org/3/library/functions.html#round>`_